Sound Awake: Reception

-Sound Awake received a largely positive reaction from music critics.
-Adam Greenberg of Allmusic wrote that Sound Awake expanded Karnivool's musical scope beyond the alternative metal sound of Themata.
-He cited similarities in the musicality of the album to the work of contemporaries such as Audioslave, Stone Temple Pilots and Velvet Revolver, but felt that often the band's exploration of progressive metal sounded too similar to the work of Tool.
-Darren Sadler of Rock Sound summarised Sound Awake as "an album of immense progressive proportions that boasts some brilliant atmospherics, excellent melodies courtesy of vocalist Ian Kenny, accomplished musicianship and adventurous songwriting", singling "Deadman" and "Change" out as the album's highlights.
+Adam Greenberg of Allmusic felt that often the band sounded too similar to the work of Tool, writing, "when Karnivool are simply innovating and trying out new elements, they turn out to be quite capable.
+They just need that last push to make the album really something special."
 Jacob Royal of Sputnikmusic complimented Karnivool's experimentation and musicianship, writing that many of the tracks build in dynamics well and feature complex percussive arrangements from drummer Steve Judd.
-He considered "Illumine" and "Simple Boy" among the weakest points of the album, but praised most of the other featured songs. drr00t of Melodic considered the album a "masterpiece", directing praise at the performances of Judd and bassist Jon Stockman, and writing that "the instrumentation on this album is nothing short of complex, but the band still stays true to its melodies and fit the two together seamlessly".
+He considered "Illumine" and "Simple Boy" among the weakest points of the album, but praised most of the other featured songs.
 Jonathan Barkan of Bloody Disgusting compared Sound Awake to the work of Tool, Porcupine Tree, Muse and The Mars Volta, "while still being able to sound original and unique".
+Heavy metal news website Metal Storm left a positive review, describing the album as "stunning...varied and regularly expansive, yet grounded and avoiding musical excess".

 The album debuted at number two on the ARIA Album Charts on 15 June 2009, behind The Black Eyed Peas' The E.N.D..
 It was also the top independent release in Australia, debuting at number one on the AIR Charts.
 The album received Gold certification for sales in Australia, and in 2012 was voted the #1 album of the years 2000–2009 by Heavy Blog Is Heavy.